kennytilton/MatrixJS/README.md

                      :class (c? (when (=== label (mx-route-label me)) "selected"))} label))))
 ````
 Whoa.
-What is `c?`?!
-That is short for "formulaic cell".
-The enclosed code  will run any time its dependencies change.
-Here, each time the user changes the route by clicking an item, all three buttons' formulas will be re-run to produce a new value for the `class` attribute.
-An `on-change` callback provided by the HTML component of Matrix will update the widgets' `classList`s.
+What is that `c?` creature? `c?` is short for "formulaic cell".
+The enclosed code  will run initially and then any time its dependencies change.
+Here, each time the user changes the filter/route by clicking an item, all three items' formulas will be re-run to produce a new value for the `class` attribute of that item.
+An `on-change` callback provided by the HTML component of Matrix will update the corresponding DOM element's `classList` as needed.

 Super, but we left something out.

-Where did we subscribe to the route (and where is it stored)?
-The current route is just a property on our root application object:
+Where did we subscribe to the route (and where is the route stored)?
+The route is just a property on our root application object:
 ````clojure
 (md/make ::todoApp
     :route (c-in nil))
 ````
 `c-in` is short for "input cell".
-(My Javelin friends call it just `cell`, without the `=` suffix.)
 The models we build rely mostly on formulaic `c?` cells, but it cannot be formulas all the way down.
-Input cells allow procedural code to feed our models, just as the on-change observers allow our models to act outside themselves, if only to update the real browser DOM.
+Input cells allow procedural code to feed our models, just as the on-change observers allow our models to act outside themselves to update the real browser DOM.

 The function `mx-route-label` simply navigates from the `me` parameter (akin to `self` or `this`) to the app object and then simlply reads the property:
 ````clojurescript